udplabs/okta-kotter/README.md

       - display: `Regular`, value: `regular`
       - display: `Premium`, value: `premium`
 - (Optionally) an "OAuth Service" or Client Credentials client.
+- Be sure to add `http://localhost:5000` as a Trusted Origin in Security > API.
 - An Authorization Server for audience `http://localhost:5000`:
   - Custom scopes:
     - `products:read`